A Self-Reflecting Formal Language

 \section{Free and bound variables}

-Some symbols of reflectica are \textit{variables}, they have arity 0, so they are terms.
-In particular, the letters $`{a}\q,\ldots,`{z}\q$ and $`\alpha\q,\ldots,`\omega\q$ of Latin and Greek alphabets are variables of reflectica.
-Also reflectica has quantifiers: the \textit{universal quantifier} $`\forall\q$ and the \textit{existential quantifier} $`\exists\q$; they are logical symbols of arity 2.
+Some symbols of reflectica are \textit{variables}, they have arity 0, so they are expressions.
+In particular, the letters $`{a}\q,\ldots,`{z}\q$ and $`\alpha\q,\ldots,`\omega\q$ of Latin and Greek alphabets are reflectica variables.

-As in classical predicate logic, every occurrence of a variable in a term is either \textit{free} or \textit{bound}; precise definition of these notions can be found in any textbook on predicate logic.
-Briefly, it can be formulated as follows: an occurrence of a variable ${v}$ in a term is bound iff it lies inside the scope of a quantifier $`\forall\q$ or $`\exists\q$ acting on (i.e., followed by) ${v}$, see~\cite[Definition II.5.5]{kunen2009foundations}.
-We extend the classical definition by adding that quoting --- with the exception of the one-side quote $`\na\q$ --- binds all variables inside the quote: \begin{itemize} \item[V1.]
+As in classical predicate logic, every occurrence of a variable in an expression is either \textit{free} or \textit{bound}; precise definition of these notions can be found in any textbook on predicate logic.
+Briefly, it can be formulated as follows: an occurrence of a variable ${v}$ in an expression is bound iff it lies inside the scope of a quantifier $`\forall\q$ or $`\exists\q$ acting on (i.e., followed by) ${v}$, see~\cite[Definition II.5.5]{kunen2009foundations}.
+We extend the classical definition by adding that quoting --- with the exception of the one-side quote $`\na\q$ --- binds all variables inside the quotation: \begin{itemize} \item[V1.]
 Every occurrence of a variable inside a canonical name is bound. \item[V2.]
-The one-side quote $`{\sharp}\q$ binds all variables inside its argument. \end{itemize}
+The one-side quote $`{\sharp}\q$ binds all variables in its argument. \end{itemize}